 For people with pronation or flat feet, the Arahi’s by Hoka are a great option.
 However, these shoes have been known to run a little bit on the small side, if you can, order one size up.

-Pros and Cons of Hoka Shoes
+What Are The Pros and Cons of Hoka Shoes?

-Overall, Hoka shoes offer a number of benefits, including excellent cushioning, stability, comfort, breathability, and versatility.
+I”d say that Hoka shoes offer a number of benefits, including excellent cushioning, stability, comfort, breathability, and versatility.
 However, they may not be the right choice for everyone, due to factors such as price, weight, durability, appearance, and fit.
 It’s important to consider your individual needs and preferences when deciding whether Hoka shoes are a good choice for you.

 Who are Hoka?